DevashishPrasad/Real-time-Human-Authentication/Benchmarking/readme.md

-# This folder contains benchmarking graphs for all the techniques used.
+# These folders contain benchmarking graphs and calculations for all the techniques used.

+Each folder has the respective benchmarking excel sheets and charts.